Networked Sensing with AI-Empowered Interference Management: Exploiting Macro-Diversity and Array Gain in Perceptive Mobile Networks: Conclusion

 \section{Conclusion}

 This paper investigated networked sensing in PMNs with the presence of clutter.
-A networked detector was developed to exploit the macro-diversity from multiple TMTs and the array gain from multiple receive antennas.
-Performance analysis illustrated the impact of the macro-diversity and array gain on networked sensing.
-It was shown that, although multiple TMTs provide marco-diversity, the detection probability is not a monotonic increasing function of the number of activated TMTs.
-A sufficient condition for one more TMT's contribution to be positive was derived, with which a TMT selection algorithm was proposed.
-On the other hand, although multiple receive antennas bring array gain, they no longer provide diversity gain for sensing because only the LoS component is used, which is different from communication.
-To improve the efficiency of environment estimation, an unfolded EM algorithm was proposed where only the partial data are required for estimating the clutter covariance.
-Networked sensing brings unprecedented opportunities to exploit the well-developed infrastructure of cellular networks for sensing purposes, but at the same time faces serious challenges in terms of communication and computation efficiency, due to the collaboration between distributed nodes.
-This work revealed the advantage of networked sensing together with the impact of several key network parameters, and demonstrated the high efficiency of machine learning empowered environment estimation algorithms. \appendices
+A networked detector was developed to exploit the macro-diversity from multiple SNs, together with the array gain and higher angular resolution by multiple receive antennas, whose impact on sensing performance was investigated by theoretical analysis.
+It was shown that, although multiple SNs provide marco-diversity, the detection probability is not a monotonic increasing function of the number of activated SNs.
+A sufficient condition for one more SN's contribution to be positive was derived, with which a SN selection algorithm was proposed.
+Different from communication, although multiple receive antennas bring array gain and higher angular resolution, they no longer provide diversity gain for sensing because only the LoS component is used.
+To improve the efficiency of clutter estimation, an unfolded EM algorithm was proposed where only the partial data are required for estimating the clutter covariance.
+In summary, networked sensing brings unprecedented opportunities to exploit the well-developed infrastructure of cellular networks for sensing purposes, but at the same time faces serious challenges in interference management with stringent computational and latency constraints, due to the collaboration of distributed nodes.
+This work revealed the advantage of networked sensing together with the impact of several key network parameters, and demonstrated the high efficiency of machine learning empowered clutter estimation algorithms. \appendices